openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

     VXLAN and GRE are encapsulation protocols that create overlay networks to activate and control communication between compute instances.
-A Networking router is required to allow traffic to flow outside of the GRE or VXLAN tenant network.
-A router is also required to connect directly-connected tenant networks with external networks, including the Internet.
+A Networking router is required to allow traffic to flow outside of the GRE or VXLAN project network.
+A router is also required to connect directly-connected project networks with external networks, including the Internet.
 The router provides the ability to connect to instances directly from an external network using floating IP addresses.